CBerJun/MCCommandParser/README.md

 This project is a parser for Minecraft Bedrock command, which supports:
  * syntax highlighting
  * error reporting
+ * auto-completing with:
+   - hints for every branch that explain the usages
+   - ID hints (e.g. item ID and entity ID)
- * auto-completing, with hints for every branch that support localization (i.e. hint in different languages)
+   - localization support (i.e. hint in different languages)
- * different versions of command system (from `1.19.0` to `1.19.80`!)
+ * different versions of command system (from `1.19.0` to `1.20.10`!)

 These almost make an IDE for command!
 Use Python (3.5+) to run `main.py` and try the "IDE" we make.